erdogant/PhotoSenseAI/README.md

-Welcome to the PhotoSense AI – your solution for organizing your photo collections with ease using Artificial Intelligence (AI)!
-Nowadays we can have hundreds or even thousands of digital memories but this often leads to chaos and time-consuming work to organize the photos.
-At some point, we may even dump all photos in a “various” directory and then these memories can be hard to find.
-This tool is designed to bring order to your chaos.
+**Welcome to the PhotoSense AI** – your solution for organizing your photo collections with ease using Artificial Intelligence (AI)!

+Nowadays we have thousands of digital memories which often leads to chaos in finding and organizing photos.
+At some point, we may even dump all pictures in a “various” directory and then leave it for what it is.
+This tool is designed to bring order to your chaos!

 * Automatic Clustering: Group photos by date, location, or visual content using advanced techniques.
 * Custom Labels: Rename groups, adjust categories, and organize your images in a way that makes sense to you.